Stage 1 Lung Cancer

 Get the Guide

-Learn about the types of treatments for lung cancer stage 1 below.
+Learn about the best treatments for stage 1 lung cancer below.

 Lung Cancer Surgery

-Lung cancer surgery is when doctors remove lung cancer tumors along with surrounding lung tissue and lymph nodes.
+With lung cancer surgery, doctors remove tumors along with surrounding lung tissue and lymph nodes.

 The following surgeries may be used to treat stage 1 lung cancer: